Bimsara-Janakantha/SAP1_Computer_Design/README.md

 ### Project Description
 This repository contains all the necessary files, documentation, and code for building and simulating the SAP1 computer.
-From the basic architecture design to the implementation of individual components such as the instruction register, arithmetic logic unit (ALU), memory, and control unit, this project provides a comprehensive exploration of computer organization principles.
+From the basic architecture design to the implementation of individual components such as the instruction register, arithmetic logic unit (ALU), memory, and control unit, etc. This project provides a comprehensive exploration of computer organization principles.

 ### Contributors
 - S.M.B.G.
 Janakantha